The Lake Champlain Islands in Vermont are unassuming — as if they haven’t quite figured out how popular they actually are.

 An Overview of the Lake Champlain Islands

-Located at the northern end of Lake Champlain, where Vermont meets up with Canada, you’ll find the islands of Isle La Motte, North Hero, and South Hero, plus the peninsula of Alburgh.
-Home to fewer than 7,000 people, the Islands are made up primarily of farmland and forests — an outdoor lover’s paradise.
+Located at the northern end of Lake Champlain, where Vermont meets up with Canada, are the islands of Isle La Motte, North Hero, and South Hero, plus the peninsula of Alburgh.
+Home to fewer than 7,000 people, The Islands are made up primarily of farmland and forests — an outdoor lover’s paradise.

-There are several small towns dotting the landscape on the Islands.
-The largest, by population at least, is South Hero, which is home to several restaurants and shops, and a small walkable downtown area.
-The other towns on the island will have the basic necessities – a few restaurants, convenient stores, and inns.
+The largest town, by population at least, is South Hero, which is home to several great restaurants and shops, and a small walkable downtown area.
+The other towns on the island will have the basic necessities — a few restaurants, convenience stores, and waterfront inns.

-The Islands are relatively flat, perfect for getting around by bicycle.
+The Islands are relatively flat, perfect for getting around by bicycle as you embrace the slower pace that this area embraces.
 During my recent visit, I saw bicycles all over the place with dedicated routes and trails to keep things exciting.

 What You Should Know About Visiting the Lake Champlain Islands in the Fall

-- Bring clothes for both summer and winter, because you’ll likely experience both extremes when you’re visiting.
+Bring clothes for both summer and winter, because you’ll likely experience both extremes when you’re visiting.
 Dramatic weather changes are common, as are wind and rain.
+Here’s a little guide for what to pack for Vermont in October.

-- Pack a pair of binoculars.
+Pack a pair of binoculars.
 The Islands make up a diverse ecosystem, and if you’re even remotely interested in birdwatching, fall is a great time to watch the migrating waterfowl and songbirds pass through.
+These packable binoculars from NOCS Provisions are our favorite!

 Where to Stay During Your Visit to The Lake Champlain Islands